linode/docs/docs/guides/web-servers/lamp/hosting-a-website-ubuntu-18-04/index.md

 author:
   name: Linode
   email: docs@linode.com
-description: 'Our guide to hosting a website on your Linode.'
+description: 'Learn how to host a website on Ubuntu 18.04.
+This guide will walk you through the installation of the Apache web server, configuration, and testing of a website hosted on Ubuntu.'
 keywords: ["linode guide", "hosting a website", "website", "linode quickstart guide"]
 tags: ["web server","php","mysql","ubuntu","apache","lamp"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-aliases: ['/websites/hosting-a-website/','/hosting-website/','/websites/hosting-a-website-ubuntu-18-04/','/web-servers/lamp/hosting-a-website-ubuntu-18-04/']
+aliases: ['/websites/hosting-a-website/','/hosting-website/','/websites//','/web-servers/lamp//']
-modified: 2018-08-03
+modified: 2021-07-07
 modified_by:
   name: Linode
 published: 2012-03-13
 title: Host a Website on Ubuntu 18.04
 ---

-Now that you've installed Linux and secured your Linode, it's time to start *doing* stuff with it.
-In this guide, you'll learn how to host a website.
-Start by installing a web server, database, and PHP - a popular combination which is commonly referred to as the LAMP stack (Linux, Apache, MySQL, and PHP).
-Then create or import a database, upload files, and add DNS records.
+In this guide, you’ll learn how to host a website on Ubuntu 18.04 using the LAMP stack (Linux, Apache, MySQL and PHP).
+First, you will install the LAMP stack.
+Then, you’ll create or import a database, upload files, and add DNS records.
 By the time you reach the end of this guide, your Linode will be hosting one or more websites!

 This guide is intended for small and medium-size websites running on WordPress, Drupal, or another PHP content management system.
 If your website doesn't belong in that category, you'll need to assess your requirements and install custom packages tailored for your particular requirements.